Relation between state-distinction power and disturbance in quantum measurements: Abstract

 \section{Abstract}

-Measurement of an informative observable strongly disturbs a quantum state.
-We study this so-called information-disturbance relation by introducing order relations based on the state-distinction power of an observable and the variety of nondisturbed observables of a channel.
-As a byproduct a novel quantitative inequality between compatible observable and channel is presented.
+The measurement of an informative observable strongly disturbs a quantum state.
+We examine the so-called information-disturbance relation by introducing order relations based on the state distinction power of an observable and a variety of non-disturbed observables with respect to a channel, and obtain qualitative and quantitative representations.

 \keywords{Quantum measurement, Information-Disturbance, Incompatibility}